Poincar\'e duality, Hilbert complexes and geometric applications

-\begin{rem} We remark that from the previous proof it follows that, under the assumptions of theorem \ref{polcas}, the operator $d_{\mathfrak{m},i}$ has closed range for each $i$ and therefore for the Hilbert complex $(L^2\Omega^i(M,g),d_{\mathfrak{m},i})$ the $L^2$ cohomology coincides with the reduced $L^2$ cohomology. \end{rem}
+\begin{rem} From the previous proof we get as a consequence that, under the assumptions of Theorem \ref{polcas}, the operator $d_{\mathfrak{m},i}$ has closed range for each $i$ and therefore for the Hilbert complex $(L^2\Omega^i(M,g),d_{\mathfrak{m},i})$ the $L^2-$cohomology coincides with the reduced $L^2-$cohomology. \end{rem}